jasonpanelli/csmith/README.md

 ## Run Csmith with HLS

 ### Run Csmith with probabilities file
 You must specify the probability file we provide and use all flags shown here when generating HLS-compatible programs.
+The probability files we have used can be found in hls-specific/probabilities.
 These flags are required in all the following examples as well.
 ```
 csmith --probability-configuration prob.txt --no-argc --max-array-dim 3 --max-funcs 5 --max-expr-complexity 2 --no-float --no-embedded-assigns --max-block-depth 2 --no-unions --no-packed-struct --no-const-pointers --no-pointers --strict-const-arrays > random.c
 ```